vivektara24/ML-Based-Classification-of-Microscopic-Colitis/README.md

 # ML-Based-Classification-of-Microscopic-Colitis
-Files from research done during the spring/summer of 2023.
-Funded under a grant from the Deans Distinguished Fellowship at the University of Wisconsin-La Crosse.
+Code and Publication from research performed during the spring/summer of 2023.
+The project was funded through a grant from the Deans Distinguished Fellowship at the University of Wisconisn La Crosse.